 Over the next five years, the South Side Community Art Center seeks to become a thriving pillar of excellence in African American art and culture that contributes to a more culturally enriched Chicago while ensuring that its historic landmark arts center can meet the needs of artists, youth and our community long into the future.

 For a project funded by grants from the Henry Luce Foundation and the Andrew W. Mellon Foundation, the South Side Community Art Center (SSCAC) seeks candidates with a focus on the preservation of African American historical records for two positions as Graduate Archives Assistant to work on a project processing a collection of archival documents at the heart of the Center's history on a part-time, temporary basis.
 We are seeking candidates who are passionate about management, documentation, preservation and providing access to archival holdings centered on African American art and the study of African American art and artists with a focus on Chicago.
 This position is intended to provide hands-on experience for emerging historians, museum and information professionals who are currently enrolled in graduate programs in Library and Information Science, African American Art History, Museum and Exhibition Studies, American History, African American Studies or related areas.
 Applications should be sent to open until filled; candidates applying by April 1 will receive fullest consideration.

 Please send cover letter and CV including list of three (3) references to email@example.com.

 Key Responsibilities Include:

-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, protected veteran status or status as an individual with disability.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, protected veteran status.
 The South Side Community Art Center is an Affirmative Action / Equal Opportunity / Disabled / Veterans Employer.
 Job seekers in need of a reasonable accommodation to complete the application process may contact the

 South Side Community Art Center by calling